Gr4ys0n/random-crap/README.md

 Current version from 3/1/2025

-This will only work if you host it on cloudflare pages
+This will only work if you host it on cloudflare pages or name the repo "your github name".github.io

-I tried to name this repo something random so other people wouldn't find it and take it

 The only purpose of this is to have slowroads unblocked